 “Job creation and the nation’s financial health are the most important challenges facing the country and upstate New York,” Tom says.
 “Serving on Ways and Means allows me to have a direct impact on supporting job growth, simplifying the burdensome tax code and reigning in federal spending.
 This is why the voters of the 23rd District sent me to Washington.”

 “Our first purpose is to be a resource for everyone in the district,” Reed says.
-Since first being elected in 2010, Tom has held more than 90 town hall meetings and continues to maintain an aggressive town hall and tele-town hall meeting schedule.
-With district offices in Corning, Geneva, Jamestown, Olean, an upcoming office in Ithaca and remote office hours throughout the district, Reed’s accessibility to constituents is his first priority.
-Tom’s staff has also completed more than 4,000 constituent cases.
+Since first being elected in 2010, Tom has held more than 100 town hall meetings and continues to maintain an aggressive town hall and tele-town hall meeting schedule.
+With district offices in Corning, Geneva, Ithaca, Jamestown, Olean, and remote office hours throughout the district, Reed’s accessibility to constituents is his first priority.
+Tom’s staff has also completed more than 5,000 constituent cases.
 “At each milestone we reach, we’re looking ahead to the next one, focusing on how we can better serve the 23rd district.
 Our team is continually working to improve upon the level of assistance we provide.”

 Tom currently Co-Chairs the House Manufacturing Caucus and Congressional Natural Gas Caucus, and is Vice Chair of the Congressional Diabetes Caucus.